 “ I think it is the only way to get a decent amount of big grayling and trout in the river.
 And those big ones, for me they are the reason to go fishing again and again. "

 “ If your results are not good, you are doing something wrong.
 There is so much fish around !
-Ask advice from other fisherman in the river or at the campsite, or come and have a chat with me at my KFF office in Tolga. ”
+Ask advice from other fisherman in the river or at the campsite, or contact me by email at email@example.com ”

 “ Let's try to bring back our part of this beautiful river to the good old days, and turn it into a real fly fishing paradise. "